gabreek/FlyffU-Commander/README.md

 *   **Quick Switching**: Easily switch between open clients with a tap on the floating action button (FAB).
 *   **Rename Clients**: Customize the names of your clients for better organization.
 *   **Delete Clients**: Remove clients and their saved data when you no longer need them.
-*   **Utilities Menu**: Quickly access useful websites suchs as:
+*   **Utilities Menu**: Quickly access useful websites such as:
     *   Flyff Wiki
     *   Madrigal Inside
     *   Flyffulator
-*   **Data Persistence**: Each client's data (including action button configurations) is saved individually, allowing you to continue where you left off.
+*   **Data Persistence**: Each client's data (including action button configurations, positions, colors, and macro states) is saved individually, allowing you to continue where you left off.
 *   **Action Buttons (ABs)**: Create custom on-screen buttons for various actions.
     *   **Normal Buttons**: Dispatch a single key press (e.g., 'F1', '1', 'A').
     *   **Macro Buttons**: Execute a sequence of key presses with a customizable delay between each key (e.g., "1,2,3").
     *   **Timed Repeat Macro Buttons**: Toggle continuous repetition of a single key press at a user-defined interval.
+The button's color visually indicates its active/inactive state.
 *   **Hide/Show Action Buttons**: A dedicated button will appear on the screen if any action buttons are created.
 Tap this button to toggle the visibility of all action buttons.
-Its state (hidden/shown) is automatically saved.
+Its state (hidden/shown) is automatically saved across app restarts.

 ## How to Use